microsoft/winget-cli/doc/specs/#194 - PWA Support.md

 ### Flow of the install process

 1. User types the install command, eg. `winget install fintimes` (For the experimental version, the manifest will be passed as an argument)
 2. The URL from the manifest YAML file of the Financial Times PWA will be sent as a POST request to an internal web service that will generate an unsigned MSIX package.
-THis MSIX package is downloaded onto the user's system.
+This MSIX package is downloaded onto the user's system.
 3. The generated package will then be silently installed as a Hosted App (Refer to resources for more on the Hostel App Model).
 4. The MSIX file is removed from the user's system.